Action off Lofoten: Battle

 At 03:50, Gneisenau sighted Renown on its radar (but failed to identify her) and the German ships cleared for action.
-Due to poor weather conditions, neither side was able to engage the other until 04:05, as heavy seas and poor visibility prevented the two squadrons from closing within range.
-Renown began the action by attacking Gneisenau with her 15-inch guns.
-The German warships returned fire at 04:11 with Gneisenau scoring two hits on Renown with her 11-inch shells.
+Due to poor weather, neither side was able to engage until 04:05, as heavy seas and poor visibility prevented the two squadrons from closing within range.
+Renown began the action by opening fire on Gneisenau with her 15-inch guns.
+The German warships replied at 04:11 with Gneisenau obtaining two hits on Renown with her 11-inch shells.
 Both shells failed to explode, with the first hitting the British battlecruiser's foremast and the second passing through the ship near the steering gear room.
-About the same time, Renown struck Gneisenau with two shells, with a third a little later.
-These hits damaged the German battleship's director tower, forward range finders, and aft turret putting it out of action, a port anti-aircraft gun was also hit.
-Renown then moved her fire to Scharnhorst, which had moved to hide Gneisenau with smoke.
-Both German ships suffered damage from the heavy seas as they sought to avoid Renown's fire and both suffered serious electrical problems in their turrets as a result, resulting in poor output from their guns.
-Renown also suffered some damage to her starboard bulge from the rough seas and firing of her guns, limiting speed.
-These early salvos were sporadic and lasted until 05:00, when the engagement was broken off for 20 minutes due to waves breaking over Renown's forward turrets as the German ships headed directly into the storm to escape.
-By this time Renown's destroyer escort had fallen back due to the severe weather and Scharnhorst started to suffer radar problems at about 04.20.
+About the same time, Renown struck Gneisenau with two shells and a third a little later.
+The hits damaged Gneisenau on the director tower forward range finders and aft turret putting it out of action, a port anti-aircraft gun was also hit.
+Renown then transferred fire to Scharnhorst, which had moved to hide Gneisenau with smoke.
+Both German ships suffered damage from the heavy seas as they sought to avoid Renown's fire and both suffered serious electrical problems in their turrets as a result, resulting in a reduced rate of fire.
+Renown suffered some damage to her starboard bulge from the rough seas and firing of her guns, limiting speed.
+The early salvos were sporadic and lasted until 05:00, when the engagement was broken off for 20 minutes due to waves breaking over Renown's forward turrets as the German ships headed directly into the storm to escape.
+By this time Renown's destroyer escort had fallen back due to the severe weather and Scharnhorst started to suffer radar problems at about 04:20.

-At 05:20, the action reignited, with ineffectual fire coming from both sides.
-With both ships damaged by their speed through the storm, Gneisenau missing a turret and Scharnhorst's radar out of action, as well as fearing a torpedo attack on the damaged Gneisenau, the Germans increased their speed and disengaged at 06:15.
-The Germans mistook Whitworth's smaller vessels for much more powerful capital ships and as a result thought they were heavily outgunned.
+At 05:20, the action resumed, with ineffectual fire coming from both sides.
+With both ships damaged by their speed through the storm, Gneisenau missing a turret and Scharnhorst's radar out of action, as well as fearing a torpedo attack on Gneisenau, the Germans increased their speed and disengaged at 06:15.
+The Germans mistook Whitworth's smaller vessels for much more powerful capital ships and as a result thought they were substantially outgunned.
 Damaged and determined to steer clear of what he thought was a superior force, Lütjens managed to shake off the British squadron and end the action by sailing west into the Arctic Ocean.
-With her damaged bulge and the problems of firing forwards into a storm Renown was forced to break off the search, instead moving to cut off the ships should they turn round.

-Renown fired 230 15-inch and 1065 4.5-inch rounds during the action, while Scharnhorst fired 182 11-inch rounds and Gneisenau only managed to fire 54 11-inch rounds.
+With her damaged bulge and the problems of firing forwards into a storm, Renown was forced to break off the search, instead moving to cut off the ships should they turn round.
+Renown fired 230 fifteen-inch and one thousand and sixty-five 4.5-inch rounds during the action, while Scharnhorst fired a hundred and eighty-two 11-inch rounds and Gneisenau fifty-four 11-inch rounds.